lndgalante/codewars-katas/README.md

 [![XO code style](https://img.shields.io/badge/code_style-XO-5ed9c7.svg?style=flat-square)](https://github.com/sindresorhus/xo) [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)

+## What is a kata?

+A kata basically is an algorithm you have to solve in any prgramming language you desire.

+## What's kyu?

+Kyu digit determines kata's difficulty level as well as user's rank on a website.

+* 1 kyu, 2 kyu - Proficient
+* 3 kyu, 4 kyu - Competent
+* 5 kyu, 6 kyu - Novice
+* 7 kyu, 8 kyu - Beginner

 ## Purpose

 Doing lot of katas could help you to improve your algorithmic thinking.
 Also could help you to go with more confidence to interviews.
 I highly recommend this [Tech Interview Handbook](https://github.com/yangshun/tech-interview-handbook) which is a carefully curated content to help you ace your next technical interview.